Exclusivity Clause: Everything You Need to Know

 Frequently Asked Questions

 The duration of an exclusivity clause depends on what is written into the contract.
 It can be as short as a few months or as long as several years.
-Most do not extend beyond 5-10 years, but that will depend on the parties involved.
+Most do not extend beyond 5-10 years, but it depends on the parties involved.

 No, although failing to do so could impact your opportunity to partner or work with the company issuing the contract.
-Most companies are open to negotiation, so if you're unhappy with the terms, try going back to change them before declining the contract.
+Most companies are open to negotiation, so if you are unhappy with the terms, try going back to change them before declining the contract.

 Steps to File